Updated March 2024 to reflect extension of Hokuriku Shinkansen

-There was a major price increase to the rail pass on October 1st.
+There was a major price increase to the rail pass back in October 2023

 New price: